USFWS/secas/_posts/2020-03-26-spring-summer-science-series.md

 ---
+layout: post
 published: false
+title: The Southeast CASC & South Atlantic Spring/Summer Science Series
+author: >-
+  Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: SummerScienceSeriesFlyerDraft5.png
+  alt: >-
+   Flyer showing webinar schedule.
+  caption: Webinar schedule for April, May, June, and July.
+  headerClass: light-text
+  float: right
 ---
 The team that develops the South Atlantic Blueprint is partnering with the wonderful folks at the [Southeast Climate Adaptation Science Center (CASC)](https://secasc.ncsu.edu/) to put on a great webinar series this April through July!
-Each webinar will highlight a Southeast CASC project that applies to landscape-scale conservation in the Southeast.
-These webinars will take place in the usual South Atlantic Third Thursday Web Forum Series time slot, on the third Thursday of every month at 10 am Eastern time.
+These webinars will take place in the usual South Atlantic Third Thursday Web Forum Series time slot, on the third Thursday of every month at 10 am Eastern time.<!--more-->

-So in light of that, guess what we're calling it?
-Can I get a drumroll, please?
-I want you to imagine this in your favorite dramatic narrator voice.

-**The Southeast CASC & South Atlantic Spring/Summer Science Series**

-How's that for alliteration?
+So in light of that, we're calling it **The Southeast CASC & South Atlantic Spring/Summer Science Series!** How's that for alliteration?

-I'm sort of kidding, but sort of not, becuase as you can see, it's on the flyer.
 Maybe all this social distancing is making us a bit loopy.

 [This page on the Southeast CASC's website](https://secasc.ncsu.edu/s6series/) has all the information about the series and how to register!
+Each webinar will highlight a Southeast CASC project that applies to landscape-scale conservation in the Southeast, so there's lots of great overlap with SECAS.
+We hope you'll join us!